KaitoHH/xiaohongshu-spider-visualizer/README.md

 ```
 docker-compose up
 ```
-and all services will be first built locally and then run automatically.
-Note that this command will only create one replica for each service.
+and all services will be first built locally and then run automatically. **Note that this command will only create one replica for each service.**

 After all services up, visit `localhost:5555` to enter the celery flower dashboard, and `localhost:8080` to enter the docker visualizer page.

 ![celery flower dashboard](https://github.com/KaitoHH/xiaohongshu-spider-visualizer/blob/master/screenshots/celery_dashbord.png)

-#### Step 2b run in Deployment
+#### Step 2b run in production environment
 run following command
 ```
 docker stack deploy -c docker-compose.yml <your_stack_name>
 ```

-you can also modify the `replicas` in `docker-compose.yml`, Line 8 to be equal to your cluster amount.
+You can also modify the `replicas` in Line 8, `docker-compose.yml` to be equal to your amount of cluster.

+Below is the screenshot of the docker visualizer page for a successful deploy.

 ![docker](https://github.com/KaitoHH/xiaohongshu-spider-visualizer/blob/master/screenshots/docker.png)